My long CV includes brief abstracts of my publications and preprints and the short CV excludes the abstracts. Updated August 2019.

 Links to many of the papers can be found here .
 Papers are listed in reverse chronological order (most recent first) and unpublished preprints are listed at the end.

-Here is teaching portfolio that includes a brief statement on teaching philosophy, a list of recently taught courses, and some letters from former students.
+Here is teaching portfolio that includes a brief statement on teaching philosophy, a list of recently taught courses, some letters from former students, and comments from recent student evaluations.

-In lieu of a research statement I am posting my 2018 ICM article, which describes much of my past work.
+My 2018 ICM article, describes much of my past work.

 A random walk in analysis is an expository article that describes some of my work on harmonic measure, hyperbolic manifolds and computational geometry.

-This is my 2018 NSF proposal, which describes some of my current interests.
+This is my 2018 NSF proposal, which describes some of my current interests in greater detail.

 Here are some previous NSF proposals, written in: 2015, 2012, 2009, 2006, 2003, 2000.